hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/5-EtherCAT/5-EtherCAT-Topology.md

 \.
 When connecting the EtherCAT master and slave, port 0 should be used.
 {% endhint %}

 ![[Figure 1.3.5.5-1 EtherCAT Topology]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/5-EtherCAT/5-Error/image_1.png>)

 {% hint style="info" %}
 \.
-When one slave is connected to the master.
+When one slave is connected to the master
 {% endhint %}

 ![[Figure 1.3.5.5-2 EtherCAT Topology]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/5-EtherCAT/5-Error/image_2.png>)

 {% hint style="info" %}
 \.
-When two or more slaves are connected to the master.
+When two or more slaves are connected to the master

 \.
 Connect from the slave port 1 to the next slave port 0.
 {% endhint %}